KaminskiDaniell/Drag-and-drop-Game/README.md

 }
 ```
 #### Quiz:
 The goal of the game is to answer correctly for 15 questions, usage of any hints such as "50/50" and "skip question" (availble 2 times per game) give negative points
-Example config: <br>
 It is necessary to provide at least 8 questions per difficulty level (5 + possible skipped questions)
+Example config:
 ```js
 {
     "alpha": { //game version